 Utility-Based Solar Programs

 Rocky Mountain Power’s Transitional Program: A solar net metering program that Rocky Mountain Power agreed on in 2017.
 The transitional program meters customers every 15 minutes and pays 90 percent of the retail rate for excess solar power put onto the grid.
-This program is a testing period to determine how Rocky Mountain Power will meter solar customers in the future.
-This program will end either toward the end of 2020 or when utility customers reach the program cap.
+This program ended in 2020 and Rocky Mountain Power implemented a new net metering rate.

 NV Energy Solar Generations Program: An incentive program provided by NV Energy.
 The Solar Generations Program offers incentives for both commercial and residential-scale battery backup and solar arrays, but not all the local installers in its service area have products that qualify for the program.